jesrui/finddupes/README.md

         xargs -0 -n1 -I{} sh -c '
             echo -n {} | tr "\001" "\000" | xargs -0r du -csh'

-Or, more compact, with a grand total but without detailing the usage of each
+Or, more compactly, with a grand total but without detailing disk usage of each
 set:

     finddupes --recursive --separator '\x00' --setseparator '\x00' --omitfirst someDir/ |
-        xargs -0 du -ch
+        xargs -0r du -ch

 ### List files without duplicates whose contents are present in tree A but not in tree B